 Also see the Blogroll at the bottom of each page.

-Please Note!
+Marketers Please READ!
 This practice does not add links to treatment hotlines, referral services, or treatment program websites.
 I do not recommend any particular treatment program without a thorough assessment of the client, in order to maintain ethical practice and to effectively match the suggested treatment to the person.
-If you operate or represent a treatment referral service or resource aggregation website, please do not ask me to add your link!
+If you operate or represent a treatment referral service, ad-supported “advice “page, or resource aggregation website, please do not ask me to add your link!

 The following links are provided for the use of my clients and the general public.
 Inclusion does not imply endorsement of a particular organization nor the suitability of the resource for an individual’s specific needs.
 You should employ these techniques with the caution that professional counseling, psychotherapy, or a treatment program may be the most appropriate intervention for a particular problem.
 However, I often recommend these resources to my clients.